Back to National Guide

 What Affects the Cost

 • Bathroom size and layout.
 More wet area means more membrane, more penetrations, and more junction treatment.
+Small ensuites (3 to 4m2) cost less total but more per square metre because the detailing is proportionally greater.

 • New build vs renovation.
 Renovation adds demolition, substrate repair, and waste removal.
 New builds start with clean surfaces.

 • Shower configuration.
 Walk-in hobless showers require precise drainage falls and broader membrane application.
+Walls in the shower zone must be waterproofed to 1,800mm, and the floor membrane must extend at least 50mm past the shower screen line.

 • Existing damage.
 Water damage to timber framing below a failed membrane must be repaired before the new system is applied.
+In Melbourne's period homes, slow leaks can persist for months before becoming visible because the cooler climate delays mould growth.

 A standard bathroom waterproofing job in a post-2000 home on a concrete slab, with a shower hob and clear access, sits toward $550.
-A full renovation in a period home in Northcote or Brunswick with a timber subfloor, subfloor rot, a wet room design, and multiple penetrations pushes toward $3,350.
+A full bathroom renovation in a period home in Northcote or Brunswick with a timber subfloor, subfloor rot, a wet room design, and multiple penetrations pushes toward $3,350.

 Melbourne-Specific Considerations